Country Club Hills, Illinois: Arts and culture

 In 2006, Country Club Hills became the location of Chicago metropolitan area's largest Wal-Mart Supercenter at over 203000 sqft.
 The development was an anchor to the first phase of the Gatling Square Mile, Cook County's largest parcel of undeveloped land at about 400 acre.

 Country Club Hills is part of the Grande Prairie Public Library District.
 The Grande Prairie Public Library is located in nearby Hazel Crest.

 Government

 Country Club Hills is divided between two congressional districts.
 Nearly all of the city is in Illinois's 2nd congressional district, but some small areas along the city's western edge – primarily between 179th and 183rd Streets west of Lavergne Avenue – are in the 1st district.

 Education

-Since 1967, Country Club Hills has been home to Bremen Community High School District 228's Hillcrest High School, located at 175th and Pulaski (Crawford).
+Since 1967, Country Club Hills has been home to Bremen Community High School District 228's Hillcrest High School, located at 175th and Pulaski (Crawford), (which serves most of the city north of 183rd St.).
 The school has been on an academic watch list for 6 years, and is currently in a "restructuring plan" to increase school academics.
+Parts of the city west of Cicero Ave, and North of 183rd St/I-80 attends Tinley Park High School, also in Bremen Community High School District 228.
+The southern half of the city (South of 183rd St) attends Rich Central High School, which is in Rich Township School District 227.

+Country Club Hills School District 160 serves most of the city, which contains 2 elementary schools, and Southwood Middle School.
+Prairie-Hills School District 144 serves portions of the city north of 175th St. and east of Pulaski Rd., which contains 6 elementary schools, and Prairie-Hills Junior High School in neighboring Markham.

+Transportation

+Pace provides bus service on multiple routes connecting Country Club Hills to destinations across the Southland.